 To continue with the previous point, the German language once had the 63-letter word Rindfleischetikettierungsüberwachungsaufgabenübertragungsgesetz in its arsenal.
 However, this word, meaning ‘the law concerning the delegation of duties for the supervision of cattle marking and the labeling of beef’ was considered too much of a mouthful even for German bureaucrats, and the word is now obsolete.

-I can give endless reason’s why you should learn the language.
+I can give endless reason’s why you should learn the German language from German Language Course in Pune.
 But that’s all for now.
 Check this spot for more insides of the language and also some Grammar in the future.
 Chao!

 Call the Trainer and Book your free demo Class for now!!!| | Sevenmentor Pvt Ltd.

 © Copyright 2020 | Sevenmentor Pvt Ltd.